mtrk-dev/.github/profile/README.md

 - Close the parameters window.
 - You can do the same for RF pulses and ADC events.
 - Click on the "reset" button and confirm you want to reset the page.
-- Import the "gre2d.mtrk" file provided in ??? using the upload button.
+- Import the "gre2d.mtrk" file provided in the "testData" folder using the upload button.
 - Check the structure of the sequence with the "loops" button.
 - Check the header of the sequence ie with the "settings" button.
 - Select "block_TR" in the block browser.